chrome-php/chrome/README.md

 Install
 -------

-The library can be installed with composer and is available on packagist under [chrome/chrome](https://packagist.org/packages/chrome/chrome)
+The library can be installed with composer and is available on packagist under [chrome-php/chrome](https://packagist.org/packages/chrome-php/chrome)

-``composer require chrome/chrome``
+``composer require chrome-php/chrome``

 Usage
 -----

-Chromium PHP uses a simple and understandable API to start chrome, to open pages, to take screenshots, to crawl websites... and almost everything that you can do with chrome as a human.
+It uses a simple and understandable API to start chrome, to open pages, to take screenshots, to crawl websites... and almost everything that you can do with chrome as a human.

 ```php